 • 2 overarching MLPI coordinators working with OLPD to coordinate program

-• April – Group final program and wrap-up (celebration with supervisors, VPs and participants)
+May – Group final program and wrap-up (celebration with a mentor, VPs and participants)

 How do I apply?

 MLPI is an optional experience based on participant interest and supervisor approval.
 Applications include an acknowledgment that supervisors have been consulted.
 Each participant’s supervisor should be involved and attend supervisor meetings to foster communication and on-going learning between sessions.
-For information on how to join the Mid-Level Professional Institute, contact program coordinators Jenny Larson, associate director for recreation programs and facilities of campus recreation and wellness, or TJ Bowie, equal opportunity and human resources compliance manager.
+For information on how to join the Mid-Level Professional Institute, contact program coordinators Vicki Blocker or Nita Skillman.